10 Most Haunted Hotels in the World

 Nottingham Road Hotel, Kwazulu Natal, South Africa

-The Bell, Norfolk, UK
+The Bell, Norfolk, England

 This modest inn, which sits on the main square of a small village, is anything but sleepy.
 It's not uncommon to catch a glimpse of a hooded monk or Betty Radcliffe, a former landlady.
-After more than six centuries in business, it’s no wonder that the 46 room-tavern has a mysterious energy.
+After more than six centuries in business, it’s no wonder that the tavern has a mysterious energy.

-Hollywood Roosevelt Hotel, Los Angeles, CA
+Hollywood Roosevelt Hotel, Los Angeles, California

 Marilyn Monroe was a frequent guest at the Hollywood Roosevelt Hotel, and she was especially fond of the poolside Suite 1200 and its full-length mirror.
 Now, guests gaze deep for a glimpse of the superstar, whose reflection has been known to appear time and again.
 Like Monroe, a number of actors and performers who frequented the hotel in life have chosen to make it their residence during the eternal holiday that is death.
 Carole Lombard, Errol Flynn, and Montgomery Clift are among those spectral stars.

 Hotel del Salto, San Antonio del Tequendama, Colombia

 Hotel del Salto, now a museum of biodiversity and culture, is still best known for its role as a luxury destination for Colombia’s elite.
 From its perch on the edge of a cliff, guests had an unimpeded view of the 515-feet high Tequendama Falls.
 When the hotel was abandoned in the 1990s, it acquired a haunted reputation, due in part to the noxious aroma from the Bogota River surging through the gorge below, the treacherous, winding roads leading to the property, and the property's history of suicides — countless individuals have thrown themselves into the ravine.